 A link has been made between this priority and one of the LSP's priorities, namely to make Sunderland attractive and inclusive.
-There is a delivery partnership linked to each of the LSP's priorities.

-This is a new priority of the Children's Trust emerging from the needs assessment carried out in 2009.
 There is not an obvious partnership within the Children's Trust that would be responsible for this priority.
 As such, the commissioning lead will look to progress this priority outcome through the LSP's delivery partnership "Sunderland Strategic Partnership".